Griefed/ServerPackCreator/misc/PRE-INFO.md

 own version checks may trigger an error out of my control.
 After uninstalling, install the newly downloaded one and you're good to go.

+Only use the installers if you are versed in system-administration, manually editing and removing services, editing registries, so on and so forth.

 #### Alphas

 Alphas are feature-incomplete and very likely to have bugs.
-Before submitting an issue, please check the corresponding [milestone](https://git.griefed.de/Griefed/ServerPackCreator/-/milestones) of this releases major version to see whether an issue for yours already exists there.
-Doing so saves both you and me a lot of time.
-Thanks in advance!
+Consider them broken by default.
+Use at your own risk!

 #### Betas